Romulo-Moraes/Assembly-Toolkit/8. Functions/README.md

 r9  - Contains the 6th argument
 stack - The rest of arguments
 ```
-If in any moment your function need return a value to the superior context, you use the RAX register to pass the value.
+If in any moment your function needs return a value to the superior context, you use the RAX register to pass the value.

 ## 8.9 A working example of function call
-A file named as "hello_x_times.asm" is in the same directory of this markdown file, there's a example inside, using function calls, stack frame allocation and more.
+A file named as "hello_x_times.asm" is in the same directory of this markdown file, there's an example inside, using function calls, stack frame allocation and more.
 The program goal is print "Hello, world!" x times, where x is the user that choose (only one digit numbers allowed).

 ## What's next
 The functions subject is done! and the process of know the basics of the Assembly language is also complete, really nice! there'll be more topics, but all of them are talking more about solutions that can be useful when working with this language, like strings operations, memory management and more...